TRYumph Coaching Staff

 I am a Level 2 certified artistic gymnastics coach in both women’s and men’s gymnastics.
 I have been coaching for 10 years, working with gymnasts of all ages and levels.
 From pre-competitive to provincial level, I love seeing the smile on a gymnast’s face when they get that one skill they have worked so hard on, may it be a cartwheel or their first kip on bars.
 I have a bachelor’s degree in psychology and in education, and I also work as a full time teacher for the French school board.
 Teaching kids is my passion and I am so glad to be part of the TRYumph family to help all of our gymnasts grow!

 Hello!
 My name is Julie.
-I am seventeen years old and a grade 12 student.
-I was a gymnast all my life and have been coaching for the last 2 years.
-I have received up to level 1 competitive in coaching qualifications and I reached the peak of my gymnastics career this summer, where I moved on to coaching after surpassing level 8 at the provincial championships.
+I am 18 years old and a university student.
+I was a gymnast all my life and have been coaching for the last 4 years.
+I have received up to level 1 competitive in coaching qualifications and I reached the peak of my gymnastics career last summer, where I moved on to coaching after surpassing level 8 at the provincial championships.
 I enjoy being around children and I love this sport – it is one that has been with me for my whole life.
 I also create all ads and promotions for TRYumph Gymnastics Academy.

 Hi, I’m Cass!
 Gymnastics has been a part of my life for over ten years!
 I started as an invitational athlete, getting my first opportunity to compete at the provincial level when I was eleven.
 Within my career as a provincial athlete, I managed to come second at the provincial championships twice.